 Did you know that eating a banana about ½ an hour before doing something that causes you anxiety will help calm your nerves?

 So say you had a big performance and you get stage fright.
 Well, just before the performance, eat a banana!
 Timing is key!

-Bananas are natural beta blockers.
-According to healthextremist.com, beta blockers are given to patients (in pharmaceutical form) to help with anxiety, blood pressure or heart conditions.
-Banana does the same thing, if you time it right.
+Most importantly, bananas are natural beta-blockers.
+According to healthextremist.com, beta-blockers are given to patients (in a pharmaceutical form) to help with anxiety, blood pressure or heart conditions.
+Banana does the same thing if you time it right.

 - Eat 1 or 2 bananas right before your stressful event.

 - If you still feel stress or anxiety, take a break and swallow down another half-way through.